 Operation Hilltop Cleanup

 Friends of the Hilltop concluded the Operation Hilltop Cleanup Program in 2011 after several years of success under the leadership of Program Chair Sue Laughlin.
-A new program, the Sullivant Avenue End 2 End Project, was begun with the leadership of Jim Lashbrook and Dan Downing.
-This year-long initiative will focus on developing partnerships and encouraging neighbors along Sullivant Avenue from I-70 to Georgesville Road in an effort to beautify this section of the community.
+A new program, the Sullivant Avenue End-2-End Project, was launched in 2012 with the leadership of Jim Lashbrook and Dan Downing.
+This initiative focuses on developing partnerships and encouraging neighbors along Sullivant Avenue from I-70 to Georgesville Road in an effort to beautify this section of the community.

 Friends of the Hilltop is a 501(c)(3) nonprofit organization.

-Part of the crew at the 2007 Operation Hilltop Cleanup event at the Camp Chase Railroad overpass at West Broad Street
+Part of the crew at an Operation Hilltop Cleanup event at the Camp Chase Railroad overpass at West Broad Street